Creating Mixed Page Orientations in the Same Layout

 But he wanted it to look like this:

 The problem is that InDesign has two ways to change a page size (at least), and Nick was using the easy, shortcut way – who wouldn’t?
 Just select a page thumbnail in the Pages panel, as page 7 is selected below, and then choose a page size from the Edit Page Size button, circled in red:

 That changes the size of the selected page(s) but the orientation and position of the master page items is not changed.

-To change the orientation of the page he added, I told Nick to click on the page (in the panel or right on the layout) with the Page tool, the third tool down from the top of the Tools panel.
+To change the orientation of the page he added, I told Nick to click on the page (in the panel or right on the layout) with the Page tool, the third tool in the Tools panel.
 That puts InDesign into “Page Size Edit” mode, and so a phalanx of Page Size editing tools appears in the Control bar.
 There you’ll find two buttons controlling orientation (circled in red below).
 Click the Landscape button to change the page to that orientation.

 Best of Both Worlds: Create a Custom Page Size